sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 Why might thermal imaging produce false detections?
 What exactly does AI do?
 What exactly does the non-AI software do?
-What happens if your system is wrong?
+What happens if the system is wrong?
-How will you demonstrate it?
+How will it be demonstrated?
 Why would NMDC actually deploy it?
-If your team can confidently answer all 15:
+If the team can confidently answer all 15:

-🟢 You understand the problem enough to start designing.
+🟢 The problem is understood sufficiently to start designing.
-If you can answer only 5–6:
+If the team can answer only 5–6:

 🟡 Keep researching.
-If you're still saying:
+If the team is still saying:

-“We'll use AI + LiDAR + radar because the problem statement mentions them.”
+“AI + LiDAR + radar will be used because the problem statement mentions them.”
-🔴 Don't commit yet.
+🔴 Do not commit yet.

-80. One Important Thing I Want You to Remember
+## 80. One Important Consideration
-You said earlier:
+An earlier observation was:

-“I feel this problem is too generic.”
+“This problem seems too generic.”
-After going through it carefully, I don't think the underlying problem is generic.
+After careful examination, the underlying problem is not generic.
 The generic version is:

 “AI-based collision detection for vehicles.”
 That is boring.
 The interesting version is:

-“How do you maintain safe, productive movement of extremely large mine haul vehicles when the operator's human visibility collapses to only a few metres during severe monsoon fog?”
+“How can safe, productive movement of extremely large mine haul vehicles be maintained when the operator's human visibility collapses to only a few metres during severe monsoon fog?”
-Now you've got:
+The resulting scope includes:
 Mining + extreme weather + heavy machinery + human safety + sensor fusion + edge computing + fleet coordination + productivity + real-world deployment.
-That's considerably more specific.
+This is considerably more specific.
 And there is real evidence that heavy vehicle transportation is a major safety concern in open-cast mining: DGMS has repeatedly issued interventions around dumpers, trucks and other wheeled trackless transportation machinery, including collision, reversing, rear-vision and HEMM safety measures.
 (Directorate General of Mines Safety)

-81. Your Immediate Next Step
+## 81. Immediate Next Step
-Do not buy sensors yet.
+Sensors should not yet be purchased.
-Do this first:
+The following activities should be completed first:

 Phase 1 — Understand the mine
- Understand Bailadila.
+- Understand Bailadila.
- Understand HEMM.
+- Understand HEMM.
- Understand haul roads.
+- Understand haul roads.
- Understand dumper operation.
+- Understand dumper operation.
- Understand monsoon conditions.
+- Understand monsoon conditions.

 Phase 2 — Prove the problem
- Collect accident data.
+- Collect accident data.
- Collect real incidents.
+- Collect real incidents.
- Collect visibility/weather information.
+- Collect visibility/weather information.
- Quantify operational losses.
+- Quantify operational losses.
- Identify current safety mechanisms.
+- Identify current safety mechanisms.

 Phase 3 — Understand technology
- Camera
+- Camera
- Radar
+- Radar
- LiDAR
+- LiDAR
- Thermal
+- Thermal
- GPS
+- GPS
- IMU
+- IMU
- Sensor fusion
+- Sensor fusion
- V2V
+- V2V
- V2I
+- V2I

 Phase 4 — Define the intelligence
- What does the system detect?
+- What does the system detect?
- What does AI classify?
+- What does AI classify?
- What does software calculate?
+- What does software calculate?
- What does the system predict?
+- What does the system predict?
- What warning does the driver receive?
+- What warning does the driver receive?

 Phase 5 — Design
- Architecture
+- Architecture
- Hardware
+- Hardware
- Software
+- Software
- AI
+- AI
- Communication
+- Communication
- Dashboard
+- Dashboard

 Phase 6 — Prototype
- Build small-scale environment.
+- Build small-scale environment.
- Simulate fog.
+- Simulate fog.
- Test sensors.
+- Test sensors.
- Test detection.
+- Test detection.
- Test collision warning.
+- Test collision warning.
- Measure performance.
+- Measure performance.

 Phase 7 — Validate
- Accuracy
+- Accuracy
- latency
+- latency
- range
+- range
- false alarms
+- false alarms
- missed detections
+- missed detections
- cost
+- cost
- power
+- power
 [communication

 Phase 8 — Winning Story
- Problem
+- Problem
- Evidence
+- Evidence
- Gap
+- Gap
- Solution
+- Solution
- Innovation
+- Innovation
- Demo
+- Demo
- Results
+- Results
- Cost
+- Cost
- Deployment
+- Deployment
- Business
+- Business
- Impact
+- Impact

 Final takeaway
-The first milestone for your team should not be a prototype.
+The first milestone for the team should not be a prototype.
-Your first milestone should be:
+The first milestone should be:

 “Every member of our six-person team can explain the problem, the danger, the existing solutions, the technological gap, and exactly what our proposed system is supposed to sense, understand, predict, and communicate.”
-Once you reach that point, then we can sit down and design the actual solution from the ground up — sensor by sensor, hardware by hardware, AI model by AI model, software module by software module, and finally the physical prototype and presentation.
+Once that point is reached, the actual solution can be designed from the ground up — sensor by sensor, hardware by hardware, AI model by AI model, software module by software module, and finally the physical prototype and presentation.
-For your research, I would start with DGMS + NMDC primary documents, rather than random blogs.
+The research should begin with DGMS + NMDC primary documents rather than random blogs.
 NMDC publishes its annual reports, and DGMS provides accident statistics, circulars and safety material.
 (National Marine Data Center)
-And importantly, don't try to prove that your system will “eliminate accidents.”
+Importantly, the project should not attempt to prove that the system will “eliminate accidents.”
 The scientifically defensible goal is to improve situational awareness, reduce collision risk, and provide earlier/more reliable warnings under low visibility.
-That distinction will make your team sound much more credible to judges.
+That distinction will make the team sound much more credible to judges.